FAIRmat-NFDI/nomad-distro-template/README.md

 Once the changes have been committed to the main branch, the new image will automatically be generated.

-# Updating an Existing Distribution
+## Updating the distribution from the template

 In order to update an existing distribution with any potential changes in the template you can add a new `git remote` for the template and merge with that one while allowing for unrelated histories: